sschreyer/partition/README.md

 # Partition
 Partition is a simple app to help organise your life more easily!

-Please note that Partition is currently in development, and is currently not ready for use.
+Please note that Partition is currently in (very early) development, and is currently not ready for use.

 ## Running the Project